kunilovskaya/parcorp/README.md

 ## Case-study: A register-balanced corpus for translationese research)

+Inter alia, the repository includes the python3 code used to create a register-balanced EN>RU parallel corpus for translationese research.
+The six parallel subcorpora are complemented with register-comparable non-translations.
 The raw text data is sources from the following corpora:

 ### Registers and the sources of data